Nursing, Midwifery and Indigenous Health

 Nursing is an exciting and rewarding career that gives you the chance to help people every day.
 Whether you want to become a registered nurse or update your qualifications while working in the health sector, CSU can offer a recognised course to meet your needs.

 Registered Nurses are involved in the assessment, treatment and care of patients in consultation with other health care professionals.
-You will monitor patient responses to treatment or pain, administer some medications, and provide advice to patients.
+You will monitor patient responses to treatment, administer medications, and provide advice to patients.
 Your role may also include planning and carrying out health promotion activities and health education, and supervising enrolled nurses or other health care workers.

 CSU’s Nursing graduates are recognised as some of the best in Australia, and have excellent employment records with superior working conditions and pay rates.
 Strong growth in employment opportunities is predicted in the next five years, providing good job prospects for nursing graduates.